 A great short hole, however, tricky with bunkers in the middle of the fairway and a very large bunker to the right of the green.
 Handy tip- leave the driver in the bag.

-A short ish severe dog leg hole to the right with trees and water all the way down the right side and the green slightly on a plateau.
+A reasonably short but severe dogleg hole to the right with trees and water all the way down the right side and the green slightly on a plateau.
 Handy tip – keep to the left.

-All the way down hill, blind of the tee and then playing to a welcoming green.
+Playing your tee shot across a lake of some distance downhill to a semi blind straight hole.
 Handy tip – just keep to the black and white post.

 Probably the hardest hole on this course with a difficult uphill drive and then playing between the trees to an elevated green.
 The green is only small and not easy to putt on.
 Handy tip – aim for the bunker off the tee.